 Natural Remedies for Allergies to Pollen

-Though millions of people find allergy relief in prescription medications — many of which can leave you feeling drowsy and sluggish, unable to focus on your day.
+Millions of people find allergy relief in prescription medications, many of which can leave you feeling drowsy and sluggish, unable to focus on your day.
 And while natural remedies for pollen allergies may not erase the need for medication, they can certainly help — possibly even working together in conjunction with your meds to have you feeling better quickly.
 (Important: Always talk to your doctor or an allergist before taking any new medication and to determine which home remedies for allergies are right for you.

 Does ginger for allergies help?